eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

   Delete the selected tasks

 - |ecalicons_START| :guilabel:`Start` / |ecalicons_STOP| :guilabel:`Stop` / |ecalicons_RESTART| :guilabel:`Restart`:
-  Start, stop or restart all of your tasks.
+  Start, stop or restart all your tasks.
   A task that already been started will not be started again.
-  If you want a task to run multiple times, you have to duplicate it.
+  If you want a task to run multiple times, you must duplicate it.

   If you only want to start some of your tasks, use the according buttons: |ecalicons_START_SELECTED| / |ecalicons_STOP_SELECTED| / |ecalicons_RESTART_SELECTED|

 - |ecalicons_IMPORT_FROM_CLOUD| :guilabel:`Import from cloud...`:
   This is a function to help you with creating your eCAL Sys configuration.
   Instead of typing all tasks manually in eCAL Sys, you can also start you tasks manually on all of your machines and then click this button.
   You can then select all tasks that you want to appear in your eCAL Sys configuration and import them to replicate the configuration later.

   .. image:: img/ecal_sys_import_from_cloud.png